EvilWatermelon/Wissenskarte/README.md

-#First Project of my Bachelor
+# First Project from my Bachelor

 This is the first project with vanilla Java and Java Swing.